Rebuilding the ART-13 Transmitters

 The Dyna-Sim schematic shown above is the latest revision from November 26, 2020.

 NEW Dyna-Sim for 2021!
-I've been planning another AC
+For some time now, I've been planning another AC

 power supply to run the ART-13A "Wasp's Nest" which is currently